LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Item 7458: Update Sample Manager and Freezer Manager app product menus to respect isSampleManagerEnabled
     - ProductMenuModel update to add property for userMenuProductId
     - MenuItemModel.create update to use menu section productId in user menu URLs
-    - rename createApplicationUrl -> createApplicationUrlFromParts, and add new implementation for createApplicationUrl
+    - rename createApplicationUrl -> createProductUrlFromParts, and add new implementation for createProductUrl

 ### version 0.71.2
 *Released*: 30 June 2020